 9. San Marino – Italy (sort of)

 San Marino is the oldest republic in the world and it has never been taken over by anyone.
-This small country of just 61 square kilometres sits on top of a hill and overlooks the Italian countryside.
-So it is in Italy but it isn’t actually Italy – it is a separate republic.
+This small country of just 61 square kilometers sits on top of a hill and overlooks the Italian countryside.
+So it is in Italy, but it isn’t actually Italy – it is a separate republic.

 San Marino is home to just 30,000 people but has its own police, its own schools and it doesn’t belong to the European Union.

-A hilltop town in Europe is always going to be at least a base level of photogenic.
+A hilltop town in Europe will always be at least a base level of photogenic.
 San Marino then has multiple sculptures, is mostly pedestrianized with lovely paved streets, excellent use of flowers throughout the country and amazing views everywhere.